I’m sure that you’re familiar with the Taoist symbol of yin and yang?

 - Clear indicators of when you should reach out

-On that last bullet, one of the biggest pieces that play a factor with inbound vs outbound marketing is the act of reaching out to the prospect who has expressed interest.
+On that last bullet, one of the biggest pieces that play a factor in each type of marketing strategy is the act of reaching out to the prospect who has expressed interest.

 Seizing the Opportunity